Light-Unlighted/Reiju-Bot/README.md

-# DefinitelyNotBot
+# Reiju Bot
-A Discord bot coded in Discord.JS, hosted using Heroku.
+It's a bot testing.
+I'll see if it work.